LTVA1/klystrack/README.md

 - Oscilloscope in instrument editing window which shows current waveform produced by instrument
 - Exponential wave in wavegen (mainly for OPL3)
 - DPCMator in wavegen (convert any sample into DPCM NES format (only 1 step up or down for each step, 6-bit resolution) and save as 8-bit PCM sample)
 - Killing duplicate samples and relinking instruments to remaining 1 sample (useful for imported xms and its, combined with klystrack's sample compression it would give huge (or not) size reduction)
+- saving wavegen settings as sort of "synth patches"
+- moving klystrack config file from C:/%USERNAME% to app folder which would make app portable

 # klystrack